 - Whether the animal is housebroken or is unable to live with others in a reasonable manner.

 Approval of an assistance animal is good for the duration of the academic year.
-If a student or employee is returning to live on campus for another academic year, the individual must seek renewal of the approval pursuant to the applicable process, i.e. SAS or Office of University Accessibility.
+If a student or employee is returning to live on campus for another academic year, the individual must seek renewal of the approval pursuant to the applicable process, i.e. Accessibility Services or Office of University Accessibility.

-- Keep the Animal in the Housing Unit.
-An assistance animal must be contained within the owner’s privately assigned individual living accommodations except to the extent the individual is taking the animal out for natural relief.
-When an assistance animal is outside the private individual living accommodations, it must be in an animal carrier or controlled by a leash or harness.
-Assistance animals are not allowed in any University facilities other than the University housing to which the resident is assigned.
+- Keep the Animal in the Housing Unit: An assistance animal must be contained within the owner’s privately assigned individual living accommodations except to the extent the individual is taking the animal out for natural relief.
+When an assistance animal is transported outside the private individual living accommodations, it must be in an animal carrier or controlled by a leash or harness.
+Assistance animals are not allowed in any university facilities other than the university housing to which the resident is assigned.

-- Keep the Animal under Control.
-The assistance animal must be properly housed and restrained or otherwise under the dominion and control of the owner at all times.
+- Keep the Animal under Control: The assistance animal must be properly housed and restrained or otherwise under the dominion and control of the owner.
 No owner shall permit the animal to go loose or run at large.
-If an animal is found running at large, the animal is subject to capture and confinement and immediate removal from University housing.
+If an animal is found running at large, the animal is subject to capture and confinement and immediate removal from university housing.

-- Ensure the Animal is Well Cared-For.
-The owner is required to ensure the animal is well cared for at all times.
+- Ensure the Animal is Well Cared-For: The owner is required to ensure the animal is always cared for.
 Any evidence of mistreatment, abuse, neglect, or leaving the assistance animal unattended for unreasonably long periods of time may result in immediate removal of the assistance animal and/or discipline for the responsible individual pursuant to the University Student Code of Conduct, and/or Department of Housing and Residence Life Student Handbook.
 The University will not base this determination on speculation or fear about the harm or damages an animal may cause.
 University personnel shall not be required to provide care or food for any assistance animal including, but not limited to, removing the animal during emergency evacuation for events such as a fire alarm.
 Emergency personnel will determine whether to remove the animal and may not be held responsible for the care, damage to, or loss of the animal.
-Additionally, assistance animals may not be left overnight in University housing to be cared for by any individual other than the owner.
-If the owner is to be absent from his/her University housing overnight or longer, the animal must accompany the owner.
-The owner is responsible for ensuring that the assistance animal is contained, as appropriate, when the owner is not present during the day while attending classes, work or other activities.
+Additionally, assistance animals may not be left overnight in university housing to be cared for by any individual other than the owner.
+If the owner is to be absent from his/her university housing overnight or longer, the animal must accompany the owner.
+The owner is responsible for ensuring that the assistance animal is contained, as appropriate, when the owner is not present during the day while attending classes, work, or other activities.

-- Notify SAS or ECRC if Assistance Animal is No Longer Needed.
-The animal is allowed in University housing only as long as it is necessary because of the owner’s disability.
-The owner must notify SAS or ECRC, as applicable, in writing if the assistance animal is no longer needed or is no longer in residence.
+- Notify Accessibility Services or ECRC if Assistance Animal is No Longer Needed: The animal is allowed in university housing only as long as it is necessary because of the owner’s disability.
+The owner must notify Accessibility Services or ECRC, as applicable, in writing if the assistance animal is no longer needed or is no longer in residence.
 To replace an assistance animal, the new animal must be necessary because of the Owner’s disability and the Owner must follow the procedures in this Policy when requesting a different animal.